SEND

 Helpline: 0333 405 4567

-The Communication Trust: A trust providing support and resources for speech and language communication difficulties.
+Speech and Language UK: Providing support and resources for speech and language communication difficulties.

 Eye Can Learn: Visual perception skills exercises to support visual memory; tracking skills; spatial abilities; visual discrimination; visual closure and figure ground/form consistency.

-The Hypermobility Syndromes Association: Provides information on the Heritable Disorders of Connective Tissue (The ‘Hypermobility Syndromes’) through its website parents can access publications, forums, local groups, advice line, and education programmes.
+The Hypermobility Syndromes Association: Provides information on the Heritable Disorders of Connective Tissue (The ‘Hypermobility Syndromes’) Through its website parents can access publications, forums, local groups, advice line, and education programmes.

 Cerebral Palsy.Org.UK: Help and advice; school support and resources; grants and benefits.

-Tel: 0808 800 8880
+Telephone: 0808 800 8880

 Diabetes UK: Advice and support for parents of children with type 1 diabetes in school.